Zia-ul-Haq: Outside Pakistan

 Zia is credited with stopping an expected Soviet invasion of Pakistan.
 Former Saudi intelligence chief Prince Turki Al-Faisal, who worked with Zia during the 1980s against the Soviets, described Zia in the following words: "He was a very steady and smart person with a geo-strategic mind, particularly after the invasion by Soviets.
 He was very dedicated in preventing the Soviet invasion of Pakistan."
-Bruce Riedel, an American academic specializing in international affairs and geopolitics, wrote that "in many ways, the Afghan war was Zia's war", in the sense that Zia pushed the Americans, initially reluctant and even skeptical, to participate in the proxy war against the Soviets, Riedel also arguing that "Zia ul-Haq was not only a pivotal figure in the history of his country and the war in Afghanistan, he was also a pivotal figure in the final stage of the Cold War, which had dominated global politics for almost half a century."
+Bruce Riedel, a former CIA analyst and author specializing in the Middle East, wrote that "in many ways, the Afghan war was Zia's war", in the sense that Zia pushed the Americans, initially reluctant and even skeptical, to participate in the proxy war against the Soviets.
+Riedel added: "Zia ul-Haq was not only a pivotal figure in the history of his country and the war in Afghanistan, he was also a pivotal figure in the final stage of the Cold War, which had dominated global politics for almost half a century."